Cosmetic Limb Lengthening, Limb Length Discrepancy and Leg Deformity Correction Surgeries

 External Leg Lengthening

-The innovative surgery begins with an osteotomy, the procedure of cutting or removing a piece of bone, and then requires a procedure to help stabilize the limb with a fixation device, which is often the Ilizarov apparatus.
+The innovative surgery begins with an osteotomy, the procedure of surgically cutting a piece of bone, and then requires a procedure to help stabilize the limb with a fixation device, which is often the Ilizarov apparatus.

 The surgery is typically performed under general anesthesia.
 After surgery, the patient will be required to adjust the device.
-Coupled with physical therapy, this procedure can increase the length of the bone by 25-30%.
-In many cases, this equates to approximately 3 to 3.5 inches of extra bone growth.
+Coupled with physical therapy, this procedure can increase the length of the bone by 5-8 cm in one procedure.
+In many cases, this equates to approximately 2 to 3 inches of extra bone growth.

 When only an external fixator is used, the fixator needs to remain in place for both the distraction and consolidation phases .
-If the fixator were removed at the end of the distraction phase, the new bone would collapse and reshorten.
+If the fixator were removed before the bones have healed, patients would face the risk of breaking the bone again and experience significant damage.

 If you would like more information about external fixators please visit: Limb lengthening Using External Fixation